 It means quit horsing around and GET OUTSIDE!
 It’s easy, tempting and cozy inside.
 But I try to remember that, ultimately, I AM nature, and when I’m outside, I feel that deep, visceral connection to ALL of life.
 It’s a reminder that our days are limited, and how we spend our days is ultimately how we spend our lives.
 Sadly, our modern predicament puts many of us in front of our screens for HOURS every day.
 My little act of rebellion is spending as much time outside as possible.

 Yoga has taken you all over the world.
 What did you learn from the experience?

 I learned that here in the west, many of us live in a protected bubble.
 Even with all that’s going on socially and politically in the US, compared to many other places in the world, we have it really good.
 I say this not to diminish the very real suffering and hardship of folks here in the US, but when you visit places like India, Nepal, and sub-saharan Africa, you see a different leave of poverty, challenge and indeed suffering.

 I remember my first moments in India, landing in Delhi at 2am.
 Just…wow.
 I had traveled a lot previously, but my world was totally turned upside down.
 It felt like I was seeing the real lives of real humans for the first time ever.
 It felt like my cozy western life was out of a movie, and just now the curtain was being peeled back.

 Leading retreats, teaching at festivals, and just studying with different teachers in other places is truly humbling.
 It helped me see a picture of yoga, hinduism, and devotion in ways that I hadn’t even considered through my training here in the US.

-Speaking of retreats, I have a retreat in Martha’s Vineyard in September if you want to come hangout, eat well, sing, flow, breath and sit quietly with me for a week!
+Speaking of retreats, I have a retreat in Northern California in October if you want to come hangout, eat well, sing, flow, breath and sit quietly with me for a weekend!